 Equally radical was the need for disabled people to take back control of their own lives and in particular emancipate themselves from institutions which were really no better than prisons.

 This understanding of disability as a social construct was the radical concept at the heart of UPIAS.
 It was revolutionary to create such a political movement, but equally radical was the need for disabled people to take back control of their own lives and in particular emancipate themselves from institutions which were really no better than prisons.

 Pioneering independent living

-Four years later, on 13th September 1976, Ken and Maggie moved into their own home, which they had designed specifically to enable them to have independence.
+Four years later, on 13th September 1976, Maggie and Ken moved into their own home, which they had designed specifically to enable them to have independence.
 A kitchen sink was brought in from Sweden, lowered kitchen work surfaces and ceiling hoists allowed access from bed to chair to bathroom.
 It was the way they approached the design process, working closely with the architects, ensuring the building and the adaptations met their needs, which meant they were no longer reliant on non-disabled people helping them.

 Maggie’s legacy at RIBA and the V&A

 History of Place provides an opportunity for us to share and protect this valuable heritage.
 We are currently working with the V&A London and RIBA to catalogue and safe guard Maggie’s wonderful archive material.
-We are also planning an exhibition at the V&A later in 2018 to explore the ways deaf and disabled people have influenced building design.
-Ken and Maggie’s story will form a key part of this exhibition.